stephaned68/comob-export/README.md

 ## Usage

-The data exported to the clipboard can be pasted in a Roll20 COC or COG character sheet.
+The data exported to the clipboard can be pasted in a Roll20 COF 2e, COC or COG character sheet.

 The character sheet will generate ability trees and gears list with the JSON data.

-### Current version : 1.2.1
+### Current version : 1.4.0

 ## Change Log

+### 2024-11-29 - Version 1.4.0

+- Completed COF 2e implementation

 ### 2023-08-05 - Version 1.2.1